 Merely redistributing existing income from workers to capitalists by lowering wages has no systematic effect on aggregate demand and employment.
 The lower wages mean workers are cheaper for firms to hire, but demand for consumption goods may be reduced.
 So is there more or less impetus for firms to undertake production of consumption goods?
 Is there more or less impetus for firms to undertake production of investment goods that will increase the capacity to produce consumption goods in the future?
 The answers to these questions are indeterminate.
 A mere redistribution of income (from wages to profits or vice versa) has no systematic effect on output and employment.

-We as the non-government, in contrast, cannot orchestrate an increase in overall spending power on our own.
+We as the non-government sector, in contrast, cannot orchestrate an increase in overall spending power on our own.
 Private loans are always offset by private debt.
 Every private transaction creates an asset and offsetting liability.
 A spontaneous redistribution of existing spending power (for example, a move to higher or lower wages) might – by sheer fluke – reduce the net saving desire and boost demand and employment.
 But there is no inherent tendency for this to occur.

 Two qualifications, however, should be noted.
 First, although it is always possible for a currency-issuing government to enable our spending and saving behavior alongside demand sufficient to sustain full employment, this does not mean that this action will always be appropriate.
 An excessive saving desire might reflect extreme inequalities of income and wealth.
-The wealthy typically spend a lower proportion of their income than middle and low-income individuals.
+The wealthy typically spend a lower proportion of their income than middle and low-income households.
 By moderating distribution, government can encourage stronger private spending and lower saving for a given fiscal stance.
 It will then take a smaller government deficit to sustain demand consistent with full employment.